 The Company entered into four uranium sale and purchase agreements in 2022: three with major U.S. nuclear utilities and one with the U.S. Uranium Reserve Program.
-Under these contracts, the Company expects to sell 560,000 pounds of $U_3O_8$ during 2023 with an expected weighted-average sales price of \$58 - \$60 per pound, subject to then-prevailing market prices at the time of delivery.
-In January 2023, the Company completed the sale of 300,000 pounds of its inventories located at the Metropolis Works uranium conversion facility ("ConverDyn") to the U.S. Uranium Reserve Program, receiving total proceeds of \$18.47 million (\$61.57 per pound), resulting in a margin of approximately \$35.85 per pound of uranium.
-During the remainder of 2023, the Company expects to sell 260,000 pounds of its $U_3O_8$ inventory into its contracts at an expected sales price of approximately \$54 to \$58 per pound, subject to inflation and spot prices in effect at the time of delivery.
+Under these contracts, the Company expects to sell 560,000 pounds of U3O8 during 2023 with an expected weighted-average sales price of \$58 to \$60 per pound, subject to then-prevailing market prices at the time of delivery.
+In January 2023, the Company completed the sale of 300,000 pounds of its inventories located at the Metropolis Works uranium conversion facility ("ConverDyn") to the U.S. Uranium Reserve Program, receiving total proceeds of \$18.47 million (\$61.57 per pound), resulting in a gross margin of approximately \$35.85 per pound of uranium.
+In May 2023, the company sold 80,000 pounds of its inventories located at the Cameco Corporation conversion facility in Blind River, Ontario, Canada for total proceeds of \$4.34 million (\$54.19 per pound).
+During the remainder of 2023, the Company expects to sell an additional 180,000 pounds of its U3O8 inventory into its contracts at an expected sales price of approximately \$54 to \$58 per pound, subject to inflation and spot prices in effect at the time of delivery.

-The three utility contracts require deliveries of uranium between 2023 and 2030, with base quantities totaling 3.0 million pounds of uranium over the period, and up to 4.1 million pounds of uranium if all remaining options are exercised.
+The three utility contracts require deliveries of uranium between 2023 and 2030 with base quantities totaling 3.0 million pounds of uranium over the period and up to 4.1 million pounds of uranium if all remaining options are exercised.
 Having observed a marked uptick in interest from nuclear utilities seeking long-term uranium supply, the Company remains actively engaged in pursuing additional selective long-term uranium sales contracts.